NielsOuvrard/Neural-Networks/README.md

 # TODO

-- load data should be modified after the data is loaded
+- load data should be modified after the data is loaded ? check if works well

-- chess.py should take a file and put all inside a json file
+- multithreading
+- GPU usage

+## pat

+## chess

+## mat

+## in progress